Weather Warnings - Flood Advice - East Gippsland

 and Gippsland Lakes)

-rainfall, isolated minor flooding may develop in the East Gippsland catchments
+Based on the forecast rainfall, minor flooding may develop in the East

 The Bureau of Meteorology is continuing to monitor the situation and will issue